 Cocktail dressing for autumn/winter had subtle hints of the vintage fashions of the 80s.
 Designers such as Anderson used funky shades to showcase this fun and feminine look.
-Ra-ra skirts and single shoulder tops were the optimum of vintage inspiration yet had a perfectly on trend revamp for autumn/winter 2016.
+Ra-ra skirts and single shoulder tops were the optimum of vintage inspiration yet had a perfectly on trend revamp for AW16 trends.

 AW16 trends – Shimmering metallic